doyoubi/undermoon/docs/design.md

     - pushing the message `Importing 0-1000 from A` to B.
     - pushing the message `Migrating 0-1000 to B` to A.
 - When A is still migrating data, it will return the normal message `OK`.
+    - `MasterService` should periodically check the status of replication.
 - When A is done with migrating data, it will:
     - add 0-1000 to node B and start redirecting clients.
     - remove 0-1000 from itself.